RattleyCooper/ReacTick/README.md

 * Keep your code clean and minimal.

-Think of it as a *temporal scripting language* embedded in Nim—one library to handle everything from animations to AI state and reversible gameplay.
+Think of it as a *temporal scripting language* embedded in Nim.
+One library to handle everything from animations to AI state and reversible gameplay.

 It gives you: